TimStraube/Quadstar/README.md

 ## Credit

-The PID-controller as well as the flight dynamic model inplementation from quadcopter_simcon have been modified for this reposiory.
+The PID controller as well as the flight dynamic model inplementation from `[quadcopter_simcon](https://github.com/yourusername/quadcopter_simcon)` have been modified for this reposiory.
 Big thanks to the creator.